railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 	*Stock Moves in Partial Shipping*

-Return products from Customers
+Return Products from Customers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If a customer send you back damaged or wrong delivered products, you can enter this information in OpenERP via :menuselection:`Warehouse --> Warehouse Management --> Delivery Orders`.
+If a customer returns damaged or wrongly delivered products, you can enter this information in OpenERP via :menuselection:`Warehouse --> Warehouse Management --> Delivery Orders`.

-You have to select the order related to the returned products and click on the :guilabel:`Return Products`.
+You have to select the order related to the returned products and click the :guilabel:`Return Products`.
 A new window will open and will let you choose the invoicing method.

 .. figure:: images/return_picking.png